Why physics at MU?

 Director of Operations, Thermo Fisher Scientific, Hillsboro, USA

 “In 2007, I started studying General Physics at MU, and continued with the follow-up Plasma Physics programme.
-From 2012 I was a PhD student of Plasma Physics under the tutelage of Prof. Petr Vašina at the Department of Physical Electronics.
+From 2012 I was a PhD student of Plasma Physics under the tutelage of Prof. Petr Vašina at the Department of Physical Electronics (from 2023 Department of Plasma Physics and Technology).
 In my thesis, I examined the topic of transfer of PVD technologies developed in MU laboratories to industrial installations.
 This was in cooperation with Platit a.s., a technology company based in Šumperk, Czech Republic in which I found my job of an R&D engineer after defending my thesis in 2016.
 Since 2017, I have been an R&D engineer at the Platit headquarters, namely Platit AG in Selzach, Switzerland.

 Mgr.
 Radek Žemlička, Ph.D.